On Chord Dynamics and Complexity Growth in Double-Scaled SYK: More on Energy Eigenbasis

 We can then move on to evaluate the matrix component of $\me_{\Delta} e^{-\mu (\hat{n}_L + \hat{n}_R)} \me^{-1}_\Delta$ in the doubled Hilbert space $\mh_0\otimes\mh_0$.
 To apply \eqref{eq:creator}, we use the reality of the inner product to convert $\me_\Delta$ to its Hermitian conjugate: \be (\te_{3},\te_{4}|\me_{\Del}^{-1}e^{-\mu(\hat{n}_{L}+\hat{n}_{R})}\me_{\Del}|\te_{1},\te_{2})=(\te_{1},\te_{2}|\me_{\Del}^{\da}e^{-\mu(\hat{n}_{L}+\hat{n}_{R})}\me_{\Del}^{-1\da}|\te_{3},\te_{4}), \ee where we can commute $\me_{\Delta}^{-1}$ with $e^{-\mu (\hat{n}_L + \hat{n}_R)}$as: \be \me_{\Del}^{\da}e^{-\mu(\hat{n}_{L}+\hat{n}_{R})}\left(q^{\Del}a_{L}^{\da}a_{R}^{\da};q\right)_{\infty}=\frac{\left(q^{\Del}e^{-2\mu}a_{L}^{\da}a_{R}^{\da};q\right)_{\infty}}{\left(q^{\Del}a_{L}^{\da}a_{R}^{\da};q\right)_{\infty}}e^{-\mu(\hat{n}_{L}+\hat{n}_{R})}. \ee The prefactor then exhibits the following expansion in terms of $q^{\Delta}$: \be \frac{\left(q^{\Del}e^{-2\mu}a_{L}^{\da}a_{R}^{\da};q\right)_{\infty}}{\left(q^{\Del}a_{L}^{\da}a_{R}^{\da};q\right)_{\infty}}=\sum_{k=0}^{\infty}\frac{\left(e^{-2\mu};q\right)_{k}}{\left(q;q\right)_{k}}q^{\Del k}a_{L}^{\da k}a_{R}^{\da k}. \ee Therefore, we evaluate \eqref{eq:me-conjugate} as: \be

 \ee Plugging in \eqref{eq:creator}, we find that \be \ee We can use the orthogonal relation of $Q_n$s to express the above result in terms of the hypergeometric series ${}_8W_7$, as achieved in \cite{Berkooz:2018jqr}.
-Here we adopt a more symmetric expression which applies the definition of the $R$-matrix of the $U_{\sqrt{q}} (\mathfrak{su}(1,1))$.
-If we send $\Delta \to \Delta_1$, $e^{-\mu}\to q^{\Delta}_2$, we shall find the above result is equivalent to the $R$-matrix up to normalization of matter densities: \be
+Here we adopt a more symmetric expression which applies the definition of the $6j$-symbol of the $U_{\sqrt{q}} (\mathfrak{su}(1,1))$.
+If we send $\Delta \to \Delta_1$, $e^{-\mu}\to q^{\Delta}_2$, we shall find the above result is equivalent to: \be

 \ee We have used the notation for matter density introduced in \eqref{eq:R-matrix-0}.
-Plugging back in \eqref{eq:intermidiate-me}, and multiplying by an extra matter density $(\te_3 | q^{\Delta_1}|\te_4)$, we get an symmetric result: \be \ee It has been shown in \cite{Berkooz:2018jqr} that the $q$-deformed $R$-matrix is closely related to the $6j$ symbol of $U_{\sqrt{q}}(\mathfrak{su}(1,1))$.
+Plugging back in \eqref{eq:intermidiate-me}, and multiplying by an extra matter density $(\te_3 | q^{\Delta_1}|\te_4)$, we get an symmetric result: \be \ee It has been shown in \cite{Berkooz:2018jqr} that the $R$-matrix is closely related to the $6j$ symbol of $U_{\sqrt{q}}(\mathfrak{su}(1,1))$.
 Here we demonstrate that it naturally emerges as a matrix element of dressed chord number operators in the energy eigenbasis.
 The dressing of $q^{\Delta_2 (\hat{n}_L + \hat{n}_R)}$ by \(\me_\Delta\) accounts for the crossing between the two matter chord operators.
 We intend to explore the underlying group-theoretic framework for its appearance in future investigations.

 In the no particle limit where we send $\Delta\to0$ in \eqref{eq:intermidiate-me}, and identify $\te_3$ with $\te_4$, by application of orthogonal relations of the Al-Salam-Chihara polynomials, one can show the matrix component becomes diagonal in its bra entries as well: \eqref{eq:intermidiate-me} yields a $\delta$ function in the first two entries $\theta_{1,2}$, and the above formula simplifies to: \be (\te_{1},\te_{2}|\me^{-1}_0 e^{-\mu(\hat{n}_L+\hat{n}_R)}\me_0|\te_{3},\te_{3})=\mu^{-1}\left(\te_{2}\right)\del\left(\te_{1}-\te_{2}\right)\bra\te_{1}|e^{-\mu\hat{n}}|\te_{3}\ket. \ee